By now just about everyone has heard the apothegm, ” were here were queer get used to it”.

 But it’s even bigger than that.
 When asked about regrets, the dying shed a chilling light on what we might face if we can’t “come out” with the #1 regret relating to not being true to ourselves and #2 being for working so hard.

 Amazon.com is chalked with best selling books designed to aid in finding one’s life purpose.
 I’d argue that no book could provide the benefit that comes from simply being able to be your authentic self and so much of that can work against a person if the work place culture is off.
-Imagine a culture where the discovery of unique talents and abilities directly corresponds with career growth and opportunity.
-Imagine how successful a company could be if they learned to be the best at this.
-Lastly, imagine a wildly passionate and intensely loyal workforce aimed whole heartedly at applying their unique talents to the achievement of a broader collective vision.
-That company, would be, unstoppable.
+Imagine a society where the identification of special talents and skills is closely correlated with opportunities for professional advancement.
+Just think of how successful a business could become if they mastered this.
+Last but not least, picture a workforce that is fervently committed and fiercely passionate about using their own talents to realize a bigger, shared goal.
+That business would be impossible to halt.

 I sincerely look forward to celebrating many “coming outs” in my professional career and to the supporting those who do.
 As Ash Beckham says “we need you out here … we are bigger than our closets.”
 I’d add, companies can’t achieve big things without big people.